Incoming Products

 The Incoming Products section is where you describe everything that comes into your plant: raw ingredients, packaging materials, processing aids, etc. It’s organized into a three-level tree:

-For each product (or group, or category) you can define hazards — biological (B), chemical (C), physical (P), metallic (M), radiological (R), quality (Q), or your own custom types — and evaluate each one with the Decision Tree Wizard to determine the control type (PRP, CCP, PC, or PCP).
+For each product (or group, or category) you can define hazards — biological (B), chemical (C), physical (P), metallic (M), radiological (R), quality (Q), or your own custom types.
+You can type hazards by hand or pull them from the Online Hazards picker, then evaluate each one with the Decision Tree Wizard to determine the control type (PRP, CCP, PC, or PCP).

 Common tasks